-The Downtown Troy BID has four main areas of focus including business development and retention, beautification, marketing, and special events.
+The Downtown Troy BID has four main areas of focus including business development and retention, public services and beautification, marketing and member services, and special events.
 Each area of focus has a special committee open to the public which meets monthly.

 The Downtown Troy BID attracts thousands of visitors to the district each year through marketing and advertising campaigns reaching new audiences every day.
 Targeted marketing with the Shop .
 Dine .
 Explore campaign is utilized throughout the year with billboards, print news, magazine, and digital ads, along with local press.